Computer Operation and Internet Access Policy and Guidelines

 Inspection of Electronic Records:

-Electronic records sent, received, or stored on computers owned, leased, or administered by the Tennessee Technology Center at Nashville are the property of the College and the Tennessee Board of Regents.
+Electronic records sent, received, or stored on computers owned, leased, or administered by the Tennessee College of Applied Technology Nashville are the property of the College and the Tennessee Board of Regents.
 As the property of TTCN and TBR, the content of such records, including electronic mail, are subject to inspection by TTCN personnel.
 Users should have no reasonable expectation of privacy in the use of these resources.

 Copyright General Information